pmean/build-website/text/21/census-data-processing.md

 output: html_document
 ---

-The data collected as pasrt of the decennial U.S. Census comes from a variety of sources and it all needs to be combined.
+The data collected as part of the decennial U.S. Census comes from a variety of sources and it all needs to be combined.
 This article provides a simple and easy to follow overview of the various data processing steps.

 <!--more-->